•

 Conejo Valley Unified School District's Commitment to Inclusion

-• The Conejo Valley Unified School District recognizes each child is unique and when differences are celebrated, a community of inclusivity, kindness, and respect results, which enhances the learning for all.
-CVUSD is committed to acknowledging historically marginalized individuals and/or communities by working together to break down barriers as well as ensuring the full and equal access to opportunities and resources.
-CVUSD is proud to have developed a Strategic Inclusion Plan for Students with Disabilities during the 22/23 school year.
-Our team engages in regular reflection and monitoring of all action items within the plan.
+• The Conejo Valley Unified School District (CVUSD) recognizes that every child is unique, and that celebrating these differences fosters a community built on inclusivity, kindness, and respect, ultimately enriching the learning experience for all.
+CVUSD is dedicated to acknowledging historically marginalized individuals and communities, working collaboratively to break down barriers and ensure full, equitable access to opportunities and resources.

 Universal Design for Learning in CVUSD